olami851/alx-system_engineering-devops/0x00-shell_basics/README.md

-listing of all types of directories
+listing of all types of files and directories